 On an individual level, the financial impact is staggering, with cybercrime projected to generate $8 trillion in 2023, surpassing the combined profits of worldwide illegal drug trafficking, counterfeiting, and human trafficking.
 Cyber attacks are recorded at an alarming total of 800,000, with a hacker launching an attack every 39 seconds on average.
 Phishing remains the prevalent online crime, with 323,972 internet users falling victim in 2021.

-Without any further ado, let’s explore the best cybersecurity practices that individuals and companies should practice to enhance their online safety and protect their digital assets.
+Let’s explore the best cybersecurity practices that individuals and companies should practice to enhance their online safety and protect their digital assets.

 Cybersecurity Best Practices for Individuals